Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Standard 3.A The provider collects and analyzes data to understand clients' needs

 Understanding client needs is key to ensuring that products and services are actually beneficial to clients in progressing toward their business and family goals.
-The standards go a step beyond “do no harm” of client protection and also focus on understanding the needs and preferences of different types of clients by conducting client satisfaction surveys, examining reasons clients exit the institution, using that information to adjust products and services or develop new ones.
+The standards go a step beyond “do no harm” of client protection and also focus on understanding the needs and preferences of different types of clients by conducting client satisfaction surveys, examining reasons for client exits, using that information to adjust products and services or develop new ones.

 This standard has 3 essential practices: